tdsmale/tdsmale.github.io/Jungian.md

 #### ILE / ENTP / ENTp / Fool (Shadow: Vulture).
 Court Jester.
 Making a fool of things.
+Encouraging others to be open to new possibilities by partaking in "silly" or "foolish" behaviour.
 - Natural: Silliness.
 Naturally adopts silly social personas.
 - Constructive: Tangentiality.
 Finds it constructive to emphasise cooperative structural possibilities.
 - Obligation: Expenditure.
 Feels obligated to try and adopt aggressive self-interest.